 - 38. If a candidate who has been examined in all elements of an examination or of part of an examination for which he/she has entered fails to satisfy the examiners, they may decide that he/she be exempted from re-examination in one or more of the following:

 - (i) one or more of the written papers;

 - (ii) dissertation;

 - (iii) assessed coursework;

 - (iv) practical examinations.

 - 39. A candidate who does not at his/her first attempt successfully pass the examination or part of the examination for which he/she has entered and who has not been given an overall pass in his or her degree may re-sit that examination on one occasion only.
 The right to re-sit will be subject to the agreement of the School if it requires repeat tuition.
-Re-sits will take place during the next examination period except where the candidate has been granted permission to defer the examination(s) to a later year and except as provided in Regulation 27.
-The deferral rule at Regulation 17, including the ban on splitting examination loads, shall apply to candidates required to re-sit more than one examination.
+Re-sits will take place during the next examination period except where the candidate has been granted permission to defer the examination loads, shall apply to candidates required to re-sit more than one examination.

-- 40. A candidate proposing to re-sit an examination when not registered for the course concerned shall enter for that examination by the
+- 40. A candidate proposing to re-sit an examination when not registered for the course concerned shall enter for that examination by the means set from time to time by the Academic Registrar or his/her designated deputy.

-- means set from time to time by the Academic Registrar or his/her designated deputy. - 41.
-A candidate proposing to re-sit an examination shall be bound by all the regulations which were in force at the time of the first sitting of the examination. - 42.
+- 41. A candidate proposing to re-sit an examination shall be bound by all the regulations which were in force at the time of the first sitting of the examination. - 42.
 Candidates being re-examined have to sit examinations for the same courses as they sat previously, unless they obtain their supervisor's permission and satisfactorily complete courses for different examinations. - 43.
 A candidate who re-sits an examination when not registered at the School will be required to pay a fee set by the School from time to time.